(855) 575-6376

 Pleural effusions can be broadly classified into two main types: transudative and exudative.

-• Transudative Pleural Effusions: These occur due to an imbalance in hydrostatic and oncotic pressures, leading to fluid accumulation in the pleural space.
-Common conditions associated with transudative effusions include congestive heart failure, liver disease, and kidney disease.
+• Transudative Pleural Effusions: A transudative pleural effusion is characterized by low pleural fluid protein and a high serum effusion albumin gradient.
+Transudative effusion occurs due to an imbalance in hydrostatic and oncotic pressures, often resulting from conditions that impair the heart’s ability to pump blood effectively, such as congestive heart failure.
+Other causes include nephrotic syndrome, peritoneal dialysis, liver disease, and kidney disease.
 In these cases, the pleural fluid is typically clear and low in protein.

-• Exudative Pleural Effusions: These are caused by inflammation or infection of the pleura, resulting in fluid buildup.
-Conditions such as pneumonia, tuberculosis, and cancer often lead to exudative effusions.
+• Exudative Pleural Effusions: An exudative pleural effusion is associated with inflammatory fluid due to increased capillary permeability.
+Exudative effusion is caused by inflammation or infection of the pleura, with common causes including pneumonia, tuberculosis, cancer, autoimmune diseases, and less commonly, ovarian hyperstimulation syndrome.
 The pleural fluid in these cases is usually cloudy and rich in proteins and other cellular components.
+The differentiation between exudative and transudative effusions relies on pleural fluid protein levels and the serum effusion albumin gradient.

 Diagnosis